GeoGuessrProject/GeoGuessr-Backend/documentation/openapi_doc.md

-# OpenAPi REST API Documentation
+# OpenAPI REST API Documentation

 For each microservice in our system we have a seperate FastAPI app setup, running on different ports.
 When we create a FastAPI app, it automatically generates an OpenAPI schema and serves it in 2 ways.